 - Take the family to the Ocoee Whitewater Center, site of the 1996 U.S. Olympic Canoe/Kayak/Slalom events.
 There are great spots for wading and sliding on rocks at this natural water park.

-- Buying local fruits, vegetables and homemade goodies is a big part of the Blue Ridge experience, especially when it includes a visit to Mercier Orchards, one of the largest orchards in the southeast and family farm for 65 years.
+- Buying local fruits, vegetables and homemade goodies is a big part of the Blue Ridge experience, especially when it includes a visit to Mercier Orchards, a family farm for more than 65 years and one of the largest orchards in the southeast, growing 50 varieties of apples.

 - Two of the greatest outdoor adventures in the world begin at the southern border of Fannin County.
 Both the Appalachian and the Benton MacKaye Trail start at the top of Springer Mountain.
 The Appalachian Trail, better known and longer of the trails, begins a 2,000+ mile journey to Maine through many of the states on the Eastern Seaboard of the United States.
 The Benton MacKaye, more remote than the Appalachian, begins a 286 mile trek along the western slopes of the Appalachian Mountains, rejoining the AT in the Great Smokey Mountains National Park.